zx9-x/Packet-Sniffer/README.md

 🛑how to RUN:
-1- Start the Sniffer (let it print "waiting for traffic") 2- Start the Server
+1- Start the Sniffer (let it print "waiting for traffic").
+2- Start the Server.
-3- Start the Client
+3- Start the Client.
 4- Send a message.